tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 Required error checking:
 ```
-If an invalid file is given then print 'ERROR: File not found' and exit with a status code of 1
+If an invalid file is given then print:
+'ERROR: File not found' and exit with a status code of 1

-If budget is not a number print 'ERROR: Incorrect budget input' and exit with a status code of 1
+If budget is not a number print:
+'ERROR: Incorrect budget input' and exit with a status code of 1

-If any price per length is not a number print 'ERROR: Incorrect price input' and continue reading
+If any price per length is not a number print:
-  in values, ignoring the non numeric value.
+'ERROR: Incorrect price input' and continue reading in values, ignoring the non numeric value.
   ```